Home / The Gospel of Sri Ramakrishna / Volume 2 /

 MASTER: "Listen to a story.
 There was a king who used daily to hear the

 Bhagavata recited by a pundit.
-Every day, after explaining the sacred book,
+Every day, after

-the pundit would say to the king, 'O King, have you understood what I have
+the pundit would say to the king, 'O King, have you understood what I

 said?'
-And every day the king would reply, 'You had better understand it
+And every day the king would reply, 'You had better understand

 first yourself.'
 The pundit would return home and think: 'Why does the

 king talk to me that way day after day?
-I explain the texts to him so clearly,
+I explain the texts to him so

 and he says to me, "You had better understand it first yourself."
-What does
+What

 he mean?'
 The pundit used to practise spiritual discipline.
-A few days later
+A few days

-he came to realize that God alone is real and everything else — house, family,
+he came to realize that God alone is real and everything else — house,

 wealth, friends, name, and fame — illusory.
-Convinced of the unreality of
+Convinced of the unreality

 the world, he renounced it.
 As he left home he asked a man to take this